There are now 3 possible online modes for units:

 Availability Location Mode Not available in 2022 UWA (Perth) Face to face

-- Typically this unit is assessed in the following ways: (1) draft manuscript and (2) progress report.
+- Indicative assessments in this unit are as follows: (1) draft manuscript; (2) progress report; and (3) professional behaviour and participation assessment (PBA).
 Further information is available in the unit outline.

 - Unit Coordinator(s)